Email as a Means of Communication

 - Housing is available at the end of August for the fall semester and at the end of January for the spring semester.
 The University cannot accommodate new students in the residence halls any earlier!

 - Married couples and domestic partners must be able to provide documentation of their status, if requested.
 Documentation can be a marriage certificate, domestic partnership agreement, mortgage agreement or deed showing joint ownership, co-parenting agreement or another document that establishes a joint responsibility for each others welfare and financial obligations.
+In the case of separation or divorce, the University will continue to offer housing to the the student only.

 - If you break your housing occupancy agreement for any reason, including withdrawal, your $250 housing deposit is forfeited.